tomcombriat/tomcombriat.github.io/projects/esax/index.markdown

 ## Presentation

 The E-Sax is an Electronic Wind Instrument (EWI) based on a real saxophone, providing a feeling as close as possible to the acoustic instrument.
+This allows saxophone players to immediatly feel at ease with this instrument while being able to create breath-expressive electronic sounds.
 It outputs MIDI and as such needs to be connected to a synthesizer for instance a [10k synth](/projects/8_10ksynths).

-## Features
+## Features/specs

+These are the features of the latest version:

+ - MIDI output
+ - High resolution breath (12 bits), controlling two MIDI CCs
+ - different keyings, classic, EWI style, …
+ - screen for checking the settings of the instrument
+ - joystick for menu navigation, custom MIDI CC and pitchbend
+ - easily changeable presets via custom keyings
+ - possibility to generate chords and arpegiators via custom keyings
+ - Teensy (soon changed to RP2040) MCU

 ## Status